realjanpaulus/german-corpora/README.md

 # german-corpora
-Compilation of several german corpora as csv-files for text classification.
+Compilation of several german corpora as csv-files.
+Priority use is intended for text classification.

 ## Note

 I'm not the author of most of the corpora.
 The authors of the respective original corpora are listed under section **Corpora sources**.
 Changes to the original corpora are listed in the column "changes".
-The corpora were converted to csv files using the "texts_to_csv.py" script.
-Instructions for using the script can be found in the **Usage** section.
+The corpora, which were not previously in csv file format, were converted to csv files using the "texts_to_csv.py" script.
+Instructions for using the script can be found in the **Getting started** section.

 ## Corpora sources